 - The role was entirely new to the market, so we had to explain the new, unfamiliar employment proposition clearly to audiences both inside and outside of retail.

-- The role of retail manager had a real image problem; it was seen as a transactional role that often saw you stuck on the registers.
+- The role of retail manager had an image problem.
+It was seen as a transactional role that often saw you stuck on the registers.

-- The media were confusing the issue – we had to deal with several misleading, negative reports of large-scale retail redundancies.
+- The media was confusing the issue.
+We needed to counteract several misleading, negative reports of large-scale retail redundancies.

 Sainsbury’s considered this to be one of their biggest recruitment challenges.
-They asked us to challenge and overturn negative public perceptions of retail management, introduce and embed an entirely new type of role and hire 2,400 managers, from 24,000 applications, in just six months.
+They asked us to challenge and overturn negative public perceptions of retail management, introduce an entirely new type of role and hire 2,400 managers, from 24,000 applicants—in just six months.

 First, we took apart the job profile to challenge the requirements.
-It was clear that the single most motivating benefit of the role was the potential to be a leader, and to get the very best from a team.
-That suggested that the best candidates for this new type of retail role didn’t necessarily need retail experience.
+It was clear that the single most motivating benefit of the role was the potential to be a leader and to get the very best from a team.
+This suggested that the best candidates for this new type of retail role didn’t necessarily need retail experience.

 We wanted to reconnect people with the emotional core of what’s great about management.
 It meant presenting the role—and Sainsbury’s—in a new light.
-So, we stripped away the language associated with the job day to day, and instead put the focus back on employees as people.
+So, we stripped away the language associated with the day-to-day tasks and instead put the focus back on employees as people.

-This universal, relatable truth was what we talked about as we worked to capture the moving stories of individuals who have overcome huge obstacles—everything from low self-esteem to disability—with the help of inspirational leaders.
+This universal, relatable truth was what used to capture the moving stories of individuals who have overcome huge obstacles—everything from low self-esteem to disability—with the help of inspirational leaders.

 Video was our chosen vehicle.
 Our diverse cast reflected Sainsbury’s approach as an inclusive employer and included people from a variety of ethnic and religious backgrounds, people with common mental health issues and people with disabilities.
 While some of the responses were scripted, the strongest were spontaneous reactions to the simple prompt, tell me about someone who inspired you.

-The campaign featured a blended approach of active and passive channels:
+The campaign featured a blended approach of active and passive channels on- and offline:

-- Active channels included Indeed and a wide variety of other job boards, Google Search and Google Display Network.
+- Active channels included Indeed and a wide variety of other job boards as well as Google Search and Google Display Network.

-- Passive channels included social media, billboards in key locations near major offices, newspapers and other online destinations.
+- Passive channels included billboards in key locations near major offices, newspapers, social media and other online destinations.

-1 MILLION: Close to a million people engaged with the brand as part of the campaign.
+- Close to 1 MILLION people engaged with the brand as part of the campaign.